GameExpCombination/TCBV_Translating/TCBV_1_EN.md

 The default view is Perspective View, which is the most common view of maps.
 There exists a vanishing point in Perspective View, so Perspective View could reflect the rule about far-small and near-large.
 Therefore, if we are in the scene, we could see the effect of Perspective View.
 Perspective View is also used in art.

-Top View, Front View and Right View are all projected from a direction.
-Using them, we can also accurately move the object(s) based on a specified plane or a specified coordinate axis.
+Top View, Front View and Right View are all projected from one direction.
+With them, we can also accurately move the object(s) based on a specified plane or a specified coordinate axis.

 ---
 Still waiting to be translated ...